Enigmacursor: Discovery and naming

 It was described as a new genus and species by Susannah Maidment & Paul Barrett in 2025.
 The generic name, Enigmacursor, comes from the word enigma, referring to the taxonomic confusion of Morrison Formation neornithischians such as Nanosaurus, and the Latin word cursor, meaning "runner", after its cursorial hindlimbs.
 The specific name, mollyborthwickae, honors Molly Borthwick, who donated the funds for the acquisition of the specimen by the NHM.

+The fossil that led to the scientific discovery was sold by natural history gallery David Aaron to the Natural History Museum, London, where it is now on display.

 Classification

 Maidment & Barrett (2025) entered Enigmacursor into a phylogenetic analysis and placed as the sister taxon to the Chinese Yandusaurus.
 A cladogram adapted from their analysis is shown below: